leoyala/leoyala.github.io/_posts/2021-05-01-favourite_books.md

 ---

 <p class="first-p">
-  <span class="first-word">I decided</span> to collect a list of books that I really enjoyed and that at some point I wished
+  <span class="first-word">This is</span> a collection of books that I really enjoyed and that at some point I wished
 I had known them sooner.
 I hope that you enjoy them as much as I did.
 </p>